Keyword Chef Review Summary;

 Keyword Chef does also provide you with additional data beyond those traditional search volume scores.
 Sometimes called 'SERP' or even competition, essentially a number or score given to each phrase, indicating how difficult, or easy a phrase may be to rank for.

 Their version looks at the Top 10 or the front page of search engine pages and reviews the websites that are ranking for that search phrase.

 If they find 5 websites such as a forum, Q&A site or a platform that isn't geared towards that particular topic in an authoritative capacity, think Quora, Medium or even Amazon themselves at times, then they will give it a number.

-The higher the number, such as a 5, the more chance you have of getting your website ranking in that top slot, as the 5 sites that currently hold those spots are simply there because of their overall domain authority, not because they are big in a particular niche.
+The higher the number, such as a 5, the more chance you have of getting your website ranking in that top slot.
+The 5 sites that currently hold those spots are simply there because of their overall domain authority, not because they are big in a particular niche.

-For example Quora is a huge Q&A website, with answers across pretty much every niche, but the answers themselves are rarely in-depth, they don't provide a lot of information and can be seen as quite shallow or confusing.
-A well crafted article that for example goes into depth about 'Brooklyn style pizza crust vs hand tossed' with images, serious debate and well thought out writing has a great chance of outranking that Quora question.
-And Keyword Chef is highlighting this information for you.
+For example, Quora is a huge Q&A website, with answers across pretty much every niche, but the answers themselves are rarely in-depth.
+They also don't provide a lot of information and can be seen as quite shallow or confusing.

 The other 5 that appear are all niche sites, dominos, slicepizzeria and seriousseats.
-Of course, you still have those 5 to contend with, but it should be easier than trying to just deal with dominos or slicepizzeria, especially if they also don't have articles or content devoted to just that particular question or keyword phrase.
+Of course, you still have those 5 to contend with, but it should be easier than trying to just deal with dominos or slicepizzeria, especially if they don't have specific articles.

 Keyword Chef Pricing